-Our DNA molecules contain genetic information that can be used to benefit or harm us.
-Oregon, like many other states, has adopted genetic privacy laws to protect the public from the abusive use of genetic information (ORS 192.531 to 192.549).
-Oregon's genetic privacy statute was created prior to the federal Health Insurance Portability and Accountability Act (HIPAA) law that provides basic disclosure protections to any form of health information, including genetic information.
+Oregon, like many other states, has adopted genetic privacy laws to protect the public from unknowing disclosure of genetic information (ORS 192.531 to 192.549).
+Oregon's genetic privacy statute was created prior to the federal Health Insurance Portability and Accountability Act (HIPAA) that provides basic disclosure protections for a patient's health information, including genetic information.